 Regardless of whether seafood is raw or cooked, you should choose low mercury seafood (eg, salmon and shrimp) over higher mercury varieties (eg, fresh tuna).
 Pregnant women should ensure that their food is obtained from reputable establishments, stored, handled, and cooked properly, and consumed within a couple of days of purchasing.

-Unpasteurized milk (and products made from it), as well as fresh juices from unwashed vegetable, can cause a form of food poisoning called listeriosis.
+Unpasteurized milk (and products made from it), as well as fresh juices from unwashed vegetables can cause a form of food poisoning called listeriosis.
 Listeriosis is caused by a bacterium (Listeria monocytogenes) and is especially dangerous during pregnancy.

 Most studies have shown that it’s safe to have coffee during pregnancy as long as it’s less than 3 cups or the equivalent of 300 mg of caffeine a day.
 Unfortunately, many people often don’t know that sometimes even one cup of coffee may contain more than 300 mg of caffeine.